Shahriark369/EarniFY/README.md

 # 💸 EarniFY – Earn Points by Completing Tasks

 **EarniFY** is a gamified web platform that allows users to earn points by completing simple online tasks like tapping, watching ads, or interacting with bots.
 Built using **Streamlit** and **MongoDB** with **PyMongo** for backend storage, it's designed for fun, rewards, and seamless interaction.
+Also with **Sing-in & Sign-up** and saved there data in database

 ---